scala/scala3/docs/docs/reference/contextual/extension-methods.md

   def + (y: T): T = n.plus(x, y)
 ```

-**Note**: Type parameters have to be given after the `extension` keyword;
-they cannot be given after the `def`.
+**Note**: Type parameters have to be given after the `extension` keyword; they cannot be given after the `def`.
 This restriction might be lifted in the future once we support multiple type parameter clauses in a method.
-By contrast, there can be using clauses in front as well as after the `def`.
+By contrast, using clauses can be defined for the `extension` as well as per `def`.

 ### Collective Extensions

 Sometimes, one wants to define several extension methods that share the same
 left-hand parameter type.
 In this case one can "pull out" the common parameters into
 a single extension and enclose all methods in braces or an indented region following a '`:`'.
-Example:
+Following an example using an indented region:

 ```scala
 extension (ss: Seq[String]):